KEEPING LORD'S WORLD CLASS

 The Christopher Martin-Jenkins Spirit of Cricket awards, in association with MCC and BBC, includes an Elite Award* and a Youth Award±, with both intended to support the grassroots game in England and Wales.

-The Elite Award will be presented to a professional cricketer who has made the biggest contribution to the Spirit of Cricket in the 2013 English cricket season - with overseas players being eligible.
-The Elite Award winner, together with a joint MCC and BBC judging panel, will choose the beneficiary of a £2,000 prize to support a cricket programme at a primary or secondary school.
+The Elite Award will be presented to a professional cricketer who has made the biggest contribution to the Spirit of Cricket in the 2014 English cricket season - with overseas players being eligible.
+The Elite Award winner will be chosen by a joint MCC and BBC judging panel.

 Schools will need to demonstrate a proven need for the donation and show how the money would make a real difference.
 Examples might be funds to form a team which could otherwise not exist, to support a new coaching programme or provide desperately-needed cricket equipment.

-The Youth Award will recognise an Under 16 junior cricketer or team in England and Wales who have best demonstrated the Spirit of Cricket in action.
-The Youth Award winner, alongside their team or class, will be invited to attend the Yorkshire Bank 40 Final at Lord's by MCC, with the BBC TMS commentators interviewing the winners on the day.
+The Youth Awards will recognise an Under 16 junior cricketer or team in England and Wales who have best demonstrated the Spirit of Cricket in action.
+Winners of both the Boys' Award and Girls' Award, alongside their team or class, will be invited to attend the Royal London One-Day Cup Final at Lord's by MCC, with the BBC TMS commentators interviewing the winners on the day.

 To apply for the Youth Award, nominations must be submitted by a teacher, coach or a parent.
 All cricket matches, regardless of the surface, number of players on each team or the type of ball, are eliigable for entry.